-A short trip was planned to the Dessert National Park with an aim to spot the Great Indian Bustard.
+A short trip was planned to the Desert National Park with an aim to spot the Great Indian Bustard.
 Birding was exceptional and some of the key birds spotted were: Great Indian Bustard (Godavan), Macqueen’s Bustard, Trumpeter Finch and Cream-coloured Courser among others.

 Apart from the excellent birding, we managed to spot several mammals including the Asiatic Wildcat, Indian Fox and Red Fox.